anitacanita/rps-challenge/README.md

 - add a functionality of 3 rounds per game and then declare a winner

-- add a player class
+- add 2 player functionality

 - make the game look nicer on the browser